SiliconLabs/wiseconnect/examples/snippets/wlan/wifi6_twt_use_case_demo/readme.md

 The M4 processor is set in sleep mode.
 The M4 processor can be woken in several ways as mentioned below:

-- ALARM timer-based - In this method, an ALARM timer is run that wakes the M4 processor up periodically every **ALARM_PERIODIC_TIME** time period.
+- ALARM timer-based - In this method, an ALARM timer runs and wakes the M4 processor periodically.
-  - We can enable the ALARM timer-wakeup by adding the preprocessor macro "SL_SI91X_MCU_ALARM_BASED_WAKEUP" for the example.
+  - We can enable the ALARM timer-wakeup by setting the macros "SL_ENABLE_CALENDAR_WAKEUP_SOURCE" and "ENABLE_ALARM" to '1'.
-  - In the Project explorer pane, expand as follows wiseconnect3_sdk_xxx > components > device > silabs > si91x > mcu > drivers > peripheral_drivers > src folder and open sl_si91x_m4_ps.c file.
-Configure **ALARM_PERIODIC_TIME**, in seconds, in sl_si91x_m4_ps.c
+  - We can configure the periodic alarm time by setting the macro "ALARM_TIME_MSEC" to a specific value.
 - Button press-based (GPIO) - In this method, the M4 processor wakes up upon pressing a button (BTN0).
-  - We can enable the Button press-based wakeup by adding the preprocessor macro "SL_SI91X_MCU_BUTTON_BASED_WAKEUP" for the example.
+  - We can enable the Button press-based wakeup by setting the macro "ENABLE_NPSS_GPIO_2" to '1'.
-  - Installation of GPIO component present at Device/Si91x/MCU/Peripheral UC path is required for Button Based Wakeup.
 - Wireless-based - When an RX packet is to be received by the NWP, the M4 processor is woken up.
-  - We can enable the Wireless-wakeup by adding the preprocessor macro "SL_SI91X_MCU_WIRELESS_BASED_WAKEUP" for the example.

 ### Tickless Mode